Chart Configuration¶

 -

-After configuring the unit: The configured custom unit takes priority for increment display.
+After configuring a unit: The custom configured unit takes priority for scaling display.
 Metric data supports two options for numerical values:

 Alias¶

 The system automatically lists all metrics and groupings under the current chart query.
-After adding aliases, the grouping part of the chart will dynamically update based on alias values.
-Aliases support template variables for one-click replacement.
+After adding an alias, the grouping part of the chart will be dynamically updated based on the alias value.
+Aliases support using template variables for one-click replacement.
 For example:

 -